March 3, 2026

 Which platform will actually feel good to use—while keeping you organized, paid, and not babysitting your inbox 24/7?

 I set up systems in both platforms.
-And yes… I’m more comfortable in Dubsado.
-But I’ll be the first to tell you: the best CRM is the one you’ll actually use.
+Dubsado is my favorite for me, but I’ll be the first to tell you: the best CRM is the one you’ll actually use.
 The vibe matters.
 The workflow matters.
 The you part matters.

 Let’s make this decision easier (and a lot less boring).